jdevfullstack-tutorials/gaming-productivity-specs/README.md

 even the TinkerCAD is pure browser-based.
-It only means I don't need much SSD, as this is just for program files of your machine.
+It only means I don't need much SSD, as this is just for program files of the computer.
 So around 250 SSD is enough for your system and program files unless you want to locally install heavy programs.
 My company-issued iMac